apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-And our `widget.html` file looks like this:
+And your `widget.html` file looks like this:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/drawer-widgets/views/widget.html" %}